ZoeWijnendaele/ZoeWijnendaele/README.md

-## Hi there! 👋 I'm Zoë, a passionate Java Developer 🚀
+## Hi there! 👋 I'm Zoë, a Java Developer 🚀

 Welcome to my code sanctuary, where I transform lines of code into creative solutions! 🌟